 So, where are you going to find that money for your goal?
 There are many ways to come up with money to invest.
 Let's explore some to hopefully spur some ideas on where that money can come from to start investing in stocks.

 Everyone has a few hundred dollars lying around.
-Check all of those junk drawers, desk drawers, car ash trays, piggy banks, or where ever else you stash loose change.
+Dig in all of those junk drawers, desk drawers, file cabinets, car ash trays, piggy banks, or where ever else you stash loose change.
 I always toss change in a jug and say it's my college savings.
 But I will never use if for college.